 Dear Friends of FSI,

-I am pleased to share our annual report for academic year 2018-19, highlighting the breadth and depth of scholarly research produced at the Freeman Spogli Institute for International Studies over the last year.
-In addition to an impressive number of publications, conferences and other scholarly activities, FSI has made important contributions to teaching at Stanford and has continued engaging with policymakers around the world to offer rigorously researched ideas and solutions.
-Included below are links to our faculty output as well as our Master’s in International Policy website.
+I am pleased to share our annual report for academic year 2019-20, highlighting the breadth and depth of scholarly research produced at the Freeman Spogli Institute over the last year.
+In the midst of a pandemic and during a historic election season, FSI has expanded its research and teaching in new directions and continued engaging with policymakers around the world to offer rigorously researched ideas and solutions.
+Included below are links to our faculty output as well as our Master’s in International Policy (MIP) website.

 I am grateful to you and the community of donors whose gifts have made our work possible, and I hope you will share in my pride in all that we have accomplished.
 None of this would be achievable without your support.

-FSI’s two undergraduate honors programs – the Fisher Family Undergraduate Honors Program on Democracy and Development at CDDRL and the Honors Program in International Security Studies at CISAC – continue to attract the best students from a wide variety of majors across Stanford (including this year at CDDRL, my own son, Cole!).
-These programs have become a vital training opportunity for future scholars and policymakers.
-Read about the class of 2019 CDDRL Undergraduate Honors students.
+FSI’s two undergraduate honors programs – the Fisher Family Undergraduate Honors Program on Democracy and Development at CDDRL and the Honors Program in International Security Studies at CISAC – continue to attract the best students from a wide variety of majors across Stanford.
+These programs are a vital training opportunity for future scholars and policymakers.
+Read more about them here.

-FSI concluded another strong year providing much-needed research, mentorship, and policy advice.
-We look forward to building on this success to add new areas of important research, to expand FSI’s teaching contributions at Stanford and to provide ongoing advice to policymakers on a variety of pressing challenges.
+FSI concluded another strong year providing much-needed research, mentorship, and policy impact advice.
+We look forward to building on this success to add new areas of inquiry, to expand FSI’s teaching contributions at Stanford and to provide ongoing advice to policymakers on a variety of pressing challenges.

 Read on to learn more about the concrete impact we have made with your support.